By Sam Carroll

 Bello also believes the NFL International Series and games regularly being televised on Sky can only help grow the sport over here.
 “The NFL being on such a big platform means that more people are able to watch and have access to seeing the sport played.
 The more people that see American football, the higher the number should be of those wanting to get involved.”

 Despite the British American Football Association (BAFA) being more active than ever before, and the NFL is more popular in the UK than ever before, many people may still be hesitant to get involved in American football due to the concern for head injuries.
 The raising awareness of head injuries and CTE has impacted pretty much all contact sports over the last few years from football to boxing.
 American football has been one of the sports which has been affected the most.
 Multiple high-profile NFL players have retired in the prime of their careers due to these worries, as they can have disastrous effects on the lives of players.
-Aaron Hernandez, the ex-New England Patriots tight end who was convicted of first-degree murder, was found to have been in stage three of CTE when he was just 27.
+Aaron Hernandez, the ex-New England Patriots tight end who was convicted of first-degree murder, was found to have been in stage three of CTE when he was just 27-years-old.

 Parnell commented that head injuries are not something that overly concerns those playing it regularly in this country.
 However, she said “it is something that is in the back of my mind as more research comes out about concussion.”